isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-monitor-flea-infestation-level-with-traps/index.md

 Your log will start to tell a story.
 Here's how to read it:

 * **A High Count (10+ Fleas): ** This indicates an active, reproducing infestation.
-Your numbers might even go up after you vacuum for the first time—this is normal, as the vibrations trigger dormant fleas to hatch.
+Your numbers might even go up after you vacuum for the first timeâ€”this is normal, as the vibrations trigger dormant fleas to hatch.
 This requires aggressive action.

 * **A Moderate Count (3-9 Fleas): ** This shows the fight is ongoing.
 If your numbers are trending downwards from a high count, it's a great sign that your treatments are working.